La Banque du Peuple: History

-The Banque du Peuple was founded in Montreal in 1835 by Jacob De Witt and the Viger family, initially under the name of Viger, DeWitt et Compagnie, operating as a private bank.
+The Banque du Peuple was founded in Montreal in 1835 by Jacob De Witt and the Louis-Michel Viger, initially under the name of Viger, DeWitt et Compagnie, operating as a private bank.
+Viger was main proponent of the plan, while De Witt was a significant investor.
+The initial capitalisation of the Banque was £75,000, a large portion coming from De Witt.
 It was organized by French-Canadian and Scottish reformists who had hitherto been excluded by the English-dominated Tories who comprised the Bank of Montreal's board of directors.
 It was granted a charter in 1844.

 The bank's clientele was predominantly French-speaking and it was a successful example of a French-speaking business in a financial world that was run almost exclusively by the English.
 In 1843, with the support of Louis-Michel Viger and other Montreal merchants who were keen to develop French-Canadian entrepreneurship, the bank adopted the name of Banque du peuple.
 It experienced strong growth from the end of the 1840s.